Daniele Polencic

 Most of the time, the issue is in the Pod itself.

-You should make sure that your Pods are Running and Ready.
+You should ensure your Pods are Running and Ready.

 How do you check that?